-- For an administrative protests, the technical coach should alert the ring coordinator by raising their credential. - For all other protests: - Complete a protest form (see APPENDIX A) - Attach a fee of \$100 cash - Submit form and fee to the ring coordinator within 60 minutes of the incident - o The referee council and/or executive committee will review the protest and render a decision
+- A. For an administrative protest, the technical coach should alert the ring coordinator by raising their credential. - B. For all other protests: - a.
+Complete a protest form (APPENDIX J) - b.
+Attach a fee of \$100 cash - ${\rm c}$.
+Submit form and fee to the ring coordinator within 60 minutes of the incident - d.
+The referee council and/or executive committee will review the protest and render a decision

-ARTICLE 6.
-REPECHAGE
+ARTICLE 1.6 REPECHAGE

-Single elimination brackets are used to determine the two athletes who will compete in the final for first and second place.
+A. Single elimination brackets are used to determine the two athletes who will compete in the final for first and second place.
 The repechage bracket is built from each athlete (including any bye in the first round) who was eliminated by the finalists.
 The winners of the repechage round will be considered double third place winners.

-ARTICLE 7.
-POWERS AND DUTIES
+ARTICLE 1.7 POWERS AND DUTIES

-- Power and Duties of the Shushin (Referee), the Fukushin (judge) and the Kansa (Arbitrator) For the purpose of ensuring strict fairness and uniformity of the methods of judging and thus enhancing the authority of judges, these responsibilities shall be applicable to matches held under the auspices of the National AAU Karate committee. - The National Executive Committee may direct the National AAU Karate Referee Council and Technical Committee to modify these rules. - Duties and roles listed below may be combined at competitions as necessary, except in the case of Referee (Shushin) and the Officials (Fukushin).
-There must be a minimum number of Referee and Officials as prescribed to ensure fairness.
+- A. Power and Duties of the Shushin (Referee), the Fukushin (judge) and the Kansa (Arbitrator) For the purpose of ensuring strict fairness and uniformity of the methods of judging and thus enhancing the authority of judges, these responsibilities shall be applicable to matches held under the auspices of the National AAU Karate committee. - B. The National Executive Committee may direct the National AAU Karate Referee Council and Technical Committee to modify these rules. - C. Duties and roles listed below may be combined at competitions as necessary, except in the case of Referee (Shushin) and the Officials (Fukushin).
+There must be a minimum number of Referees and Officials as prescribed to ensure fairness.